Rosa Sefi, BACP Accred, IPTuk Accred; BA (hons), Dip Couns, Dip Supervision

 You can contact me by phone, text or email.
 I offer a free initial phone consultation during which you can let me know what you're looking for and together we can work out if I would be a good match for you.

 Training, qualifications & experience

-Over the course of my career I have worked for sexual health; abuse recovery; community adult and young peoples' counselling agencies, as well as children's' residential services and an HIV/AIDS charity.
-I have designed and delivered training on different aspects of mental health within this agency work.
-I am now a Clinical Lead for 'Kooth' which is a f2f and online counselling service for young people and adults.
+Over the past 15 years I have worked for sexual health; abuse recovery; community adult and young peoples' counselling agencies, as well as children's' residential services and an HIV/AIDS charity.
+I have designed and delivered training on different aspects of mental health within this agency work and held lead therapist, clinical lead and supervisor roles.
+I recently took the decision to step away from services and focus on my private practice as both therapist and supervisor.

 Cert IPT Supervision - Anna Freud Centre, 2019